rufio-tf2/reed-config/README.md

 You should now have my config located at `tf/custom/skeleton-config`.
 Restart TF2 and everything should be setup.

-**Note**: If anything is wonky after you install my config, please [create an issue](https://github.com/reed-tf2/skeleton-config/issues).
+**Note**: If anything is wonky after you install my config, please [let me know](https://github.com/reed-tf2/skeleton-config/issues/new).

 ## Uninstall